 Due Diligence Processes for Slavery and Human Trafficking

 Hovis is a member of SEDEX (the Supplier Ethical Trading Data Exchange), a not for profit membership organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.
-We require all ingredients and packaging suppliers to become members of this organisation to give us visibility of their ethical performance and aide the assessment of risk in our supply chain.
+We require all ingredients and packaging suppliers to be members of this organisation to give us visibility of their ethical performance and aide the assessment of risk in our supply chain.

 To ensure that Hovis' suppliers comply with the Modern Slavery Act 2015, we include contractual 'anti-slavery' provisions in our agreements that require our suppliers to confirm to us that they have and continue to take steps to prevent modern slavery within their business and supply chain and to report any incidents or suspected incidents to us.

 We work in conjunction with our suppliers to assess the risk of slavery and human trafficking in our supply chain and based on that assessment, and the fact that the majority of our suppliers are based in the UK and Europe, we consider the risk to be low.
 However, we recognise that our overall supply chain, particularly for ingredients, is complex with a global reach; therefore, we acknowledge that we must remain vigilant and are committed to continually improving our practices to combat slavery and human trafficking.

 We have considered the risk of slavery and human trafficking in our operations, including via the use of agency labour, and we consider the risk to be low due to the robust recruitment and on boarding processes that we, and our recruitment agencies, abide by.
 Nonetheless, we keep our processes and procedures under regular review to ensure that they are consistently applied and adhered to.

 Hovis underwent an extensive role out programme when the Modern Slavery Act 2015 came into force to ensure that the business' policies and processes were understood and embedded within our organisation.